w3f/Grants-Program/applications/pallet_bitcoin.md

 ## Development Status :open_book:

 The team has not yet started implementing the project.
-There is a drafted design document for this pallet.
+There is a drafted [Pallet-Bitcoin Design Document](https://liuchengxu.notion.site/Pallet-Bitcoin-Design-Document-d7f688a550844159a700fe1a00dd4907) for this pallet.

 ## Development Roadmap :nut_and_bolt: